huijing/personal-website/content/about.md

 After a 4-year sabbatical (from web development), I decided to restart this journey by diving in head-first this time.
 In September 2013, I got a job in the web industry and this website chronicles my experiences as I learn new things, fail spectacularly and make cool stuff along the way.

 I also founded [Talk.CSS](https://singaporecss.github.io), a meetup around all things CSS, with [Chris Lienert](https://twitter.com/cliener), and ran it with my best mate, [Gao Wei](https://twitter.com/wgao19) after Chris returned to Australia.
+It is now on indefinite hiatus.

 The idea for Talk.CSS was born on the [Kopi.JS](http://kopijs.org/) slack channel on October 26, 2015 and within 2 hours, we had a [logo](https://github.com/Singapore-CSS/logo), a [Gitter channel](https://gitter.im/Singapore-CSS/discussions), a [Meetup.com](http://www.meetup.com/Singapore-CSS/) account, a venue for the meetup and a couple speakers.
 Colour us efficient <span class="emoji" role="img" tabindex="0" aria-label="smiling face with sunglasses">&#x1F60E;</span>.

-I also have a day job as a Frontend Developer at [Shopify](https://www.shopify.com/), because we all need to pay the bills.

 ### Anything not related to the web?